asnaencorerpg/asnaencorerpg.github.io/dox/BEGINTERFACE.md

 ### Remarks
-Interfaces can only contain methods (functions and subroutines), properties, and TYPE-declared events.
-Fields and PARM-declared events are not allowed.
+Interfaces can only contain methods (functions and subroutines), and properties.
+Fields are not allowed.
 In addition to this, the interface methods (including properties' get-and set-methods) must not have a body.

 Interface members must not define their Access, Modifier and Shared keywords, as they are *Public, *MustOverride, and Shared (*No) by default.